Home

 And chocolate Lab puppies are no exception to that and are equally at home playing with the family or strutting their stuff in a show.

-Indeed they often do well in shows as they are strongly built dogs with good bone structure, broad heads and soft, intelligent eyes and make very proud and distinguished pets for their owners.
+Chocolate Lab puppies, indeed they often do well in shows as they are strongly built dogs with good bone structure, broad heads and soft, intelligent eyes and make very proud and distinguished pets for their owners.

 Although referred to as 'chocolate' the colour of the coat is actually classed as brown by the Kennel Clubs of America and the UK though I must say I have never heard a Lab owner refer to their dog as being brown in colour.